GIlunga/GIlunga.github.io/content/Papers/Layer Normalization.md

 date: 2024-01-27
 tags:
   - "#normalization"
-  - year_2016
-  - arxiv
   - wip
+  - "#paper"
 publish: "true"
 aliases:
   - layernorm
+Year: "2016"
 ---
 # Summary
 The [paper](https://arxiv.org/abs/1607.06450) introduces *Layer Normalization*, a method for normalization which standardizes each input  across all of its features, instead of standardizing each feature across all inputs in a batch (batch normalization, BN).
-Unlike BN, there is no intra-batch dependency, no need to keep track of means and variances, and no changes in inference (so it works for online inference).
+Unlike BN, there is no intra-batch dependency, no need to keep track of means and variances, and no changes in inference (it works for online inference).
 This new method is also straightforward to apply to RNNs, unlike BN which needs different statistics per time step and layer.

+# Background
+## What is the problem?
+Why does it matter?

+## What is the current status?

+# Solution

+# Experiments and Results

 # Deep dive
 ## What is goal of the paper?